aws-samples/agentic_chat_statemachine/README.md

 Checkout the `car_rental_chat.py` file for an example of how to do this.
 It demonstrates how this package can be used to implement a chat bot for a car rental company.
 It has multiple chains(Will be agents in a real application) which are activated according to the definitions of the statemachine json file.

 # Running the sample
-The accompanying example implements a simple customer support bot for a finctional car renting company with a conversation flow as in the below image.
+The accompanying example implements a simple customer support bot for a fictional car renting company with a conversation flow as in the below image.
 All states have a branch going back to initial as well, which is not shown here for brevity.
 Each state has a chain/agent that specializes is handling the conversation about that subject.

 ![Sample state definition](state-definition.png)